Unlocking Temporal Question Answering for Large Language Models with Tailor-Made Reasoning Logic: Main Experiments

 \subsection{Results on TempReason}

 We present the experimental results for TempReason in Table \ref{tb:tempreason}.
 CoT (Q+C+R+A) refers to a CoT method with the order of question, context, reasoning steps, and final answers in the prompt.
-We have the following observations: \textbf{(a)} Our method significantly outperforms all baselines on both L2 and L3 tasks, as well as on single- and multiple-answer question tasks.
+We have the following observations: \textbf{(a)} Our method significantly outperforms standard and CoT baselines on all three tasks, as well as on single- and multiple-answer question tasks.
 Specifically, our method enhances the performance on L2 Single by a remarkable 21.2\% over the standard prompting method.
-Even more notable improvements are observed for L3 Single and L2 Multi, where the performance is boosted by 39\% and 32.17\% respectively. \textbf{(b)} The effectiveness of CoT methods can significantly vary based on the order of elements in the prompt, which matches the observation made by \citet{ye2022unreliability}.
+Even more notable improvements are observed for L3 Single and L2 Multi, where the performance is boosted by 39\% and 32.17\% respectively.
+The performance boosts across all three levels of tasks benefit from our tailored-made reasoning logics and extraction of temporal data. \textbf{(b)} The effectiveness of CoT methods can significantly vary based on the order of elements in the prompt, which matches the observation made by \citet{ye2022unreliability}.
 For example, the SEM of CoT (Q+C+A+R) on L2 Multi is only 0.2\%, while that of CoT (C+Q+R+A) is 19.8\%. \textbf{(c)} The CoT methods do not outperform the standard prompting method.
 We attribute this to the errors in the intermediate reasoning steps, which lead to incorrect answers ultimately.
-Further analysis on this issue will be presented in Section \ref{sec:cotworse}.
+Further analysis on this issue will be presented in Section \ref{sec:cotworse}. \textbf{(d)} On average, our method achieves a less significant performance improvement of 2.3\% over PAL.
+This is mainly due to the well-formatted factual context in TempReason.
+With such context, PAL is capable of extracting temporal dictionaries without any explicit context processing.